English possessive: Nouns and noun phrases

-Note the distinction from the plural in nouns whose plural is irregular: man's vs. men, wife's vs. wives, etc.

 In the case of plural nouns ending in -s, the possessive is spelled by only adding an apostrophe and is pronounced the same (for example: Peasants' Revolt).
 In the case of singular nouns ending in -s (or -z in another sibilant -z or -x sound; or -se, -ze, -ce or -xe.
 Example, Verreaux's eagle), the possessive was traditionally also spelled by adding only an apostrophe (despite often being pronounced differently):